appsparkler/study/google/analytics/practicals.md

 1. time decay - attributes more credit to touchpoints that happen closer in time to the key-event (conversion). credit is distributed using a 7 day half-life.
 In other words, a click 8 days before a conversion gets half as much credit as a click 1 day before a conversion.
 1. data driven attribution - attributes credit for the conversion based on observed data for each conversion type
 1. Ads preferred last-click model - Ads-preferred last click attributes 100% of the conversion value to the last Google Ads channel a customer interacted with before converting.
 If there's no Google Ads interaction in the path, the attribution model falls back to cross-channel last click.

+## Linking Googles Ads with Google Analytics
+Google Ads can be placed in:
+- search
+- display ads
+- video ads
+- shopping ads

+### What happens when we link?
+- ...the data automatically generates campaign releated metrics (like clicks and costs) and dimensions (like campaign name).
+These metrics and dimensions are available throughout the reports and explore workspaces.
+- ...the Advertising workspace becomes available - the reports here can provide a strong understanding of the return on investment for our spends, help us evaluate attribution models and make informed decisions about budget allocation in Google Ads.
+- Conversion events can be imported into Google Ads and this data can be used to understand how much we're bidding for different placements.
+- Google Ads uses your chosen conversion window(s) to determine which conversion events to import from Analytics.
+For example, if you use the 30-day default window for a conversion event, Google Ads only imports conversions that occurred within 30 days of that click (https://support.google.com/google-ads/answer/2375435)

+### Smart Bidding
+- Smart Bidding is a set of automated bid strategies in Google Ads that use machine learning to optimize for conversions or conversion value in every auction.